programmes offered in the acupuncture pregnancy clinic

 The crucial role that the immune system plays in the process of implantation and the development of the placenta is gradually being elucidated though there is much we still don’t know.
 A positive finding of immune factors like anti-cardiolipin antibodies, anti- thyroid antibodies, anti-nuclear antibodies or an excess of some types of NK cells can indicate that there may be subtle imbalances in the immune environment of the uterus which are not conducive to establishing a healthy pregnancy.

 Women with PCOS, particularly those with irregular or infrequent periods, have their own particular challenges when it comes to conceiving.
-We don’t yet fully understand the causes of PCOS however we do know that certain acupuncture protocols can reduce some of the factors that operate to prevent polycystic ovaries working properly.
-For example some studies show that acupuncture reduces testosterone and LH (luteinising hormone) levels promoting the conditions for more frequent ovulation and better quality eggs.
+We don’t yet fully understand the causes of PCOS however research being carried out around the world is exploring the impact that acupuncture may have on reducing some of the factors that operate to prevent polycystic ovaries working properly.

 Acupuncture is best performed at specific times of the menstrual cycle.
 These will be decided in conjunction with your practitioner and will depend on your symptom picture and whether or not you are actively trying to conceive.